 Expire an account.

-– The above methods for locking a password or a user account will still allow a user to access his account by SSH authentication or other PAM modules even if the account is locked.
-To completely disable a users account, use the chage command.
+– Therefore, The above methods for locking a password or a user account will still allow a user to access his account by SSH authentication.
+Nonetheless, other PAM modules even if the account is locked.
+To completely disable a user’s account, use the chage command.

 chage –E0 username

-– This will prevent every access to the account
+– Additionally, This will prevent every access to the account

 Setting an account expiration date

-– You can use the chage command to set an account to expire at a particular date.
+– In addition, You can use the chage command to set an account to expire at a particular date.
 The format will be chage –E “year-mm-dd” username.
-The date within the quotation mark represents the expiry date.
+Consequently, The date within the quotation mark represents the expiry date.

 you can now check the new account settings by using chage –l username